michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Generating a Database schema from scratch

-At this stage, our application only has a single entity class called `User`.
+At this stage, our database schema has just been created.
+Our application only has a single entity class called `User`.

 ```java
 @Entity @Data